jpdik/aws-script-automation/README.md

 At the first time you need from AWS API key from <a href='https://console.aws.amazon.com/iam/home'>IAM User</a>.

-and insert de values into the next steps:
+Insert de values into the next steps:

 `AWS Access Key ID:<YOU_AWS_ID>`